 - O 620-341-6089

 D.M.
 Florida State University, composition

 B.M.
 Pittsburg State University, percussion

-Andrew Houchins studied with John Baur and Donald Freund at the The University of Memphis where he received his master’s degree in composition and received a doctorate in composition from The Florida State University studying with Ladislav Kubik.
-He received a full scholarship to study in Prague at the Czech-American Summer Music Institute, where he received a performance of Songs: Four Haiku for Voice, Horn, and Piano, at the Dvorak Museum.
+Andrew Houchins studied with John Baur and Donald Freund at the University of Memphis where he completed his master’s degree in composition.
+He then earned a doctorate in composition from Florida State University studying with Ladislav Kubik.
+He received a full scholarship to study in Prague at the Czech-American Summer Music Institute, where he performed Songs: Four Haiku for Voice, Horn, and Piano at the Dvorak Museum.

 Dr. Houchins is a Professor of Music at Emporia State University teaching theory, composition, and technology, and is a member of the College Music Society, the Society of Composers, Inc., and was initiated as a Friend of the Arts by the Sigma Alpha Iota international music fraternity in 2008.
 Stipes Publishing publishes his textbook, On Music Theory.